obac550/obac550/README.md

-Who   👋  @obac550...
-Hiya\
+The Who   👋  @obac550...
+Hiya!\
-Where 🦅  The Igwe of London, England 🏴󠁧󠁢󠁥󠁮󠁧󠁿\
+The Where 🦅  The Igwe of London, England 🏴󠁧󠁢󠁥󠁮󠁧󠁿\
-Why   🚀  To empower Web3.0 communities... utility + originality = virility\
+The Why   🚀  To empower Web3.0 communities... utility + originality = virility\
-What  🧠  Dapps that create engaging learning experiences\
+The What  🧠  Dapps that create engaging learning experiences\
-How   💻  Mostly rubber-ducking it using stackoverflow, github with a bit of React/Next.js! 😊
+The How   💻  Mostly rubber-ducking it using stackoverflow, github with a bit of React/Next.js! 😊

 <!---
 obac550/obac550 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.